frain-dev/convoy-website/content/docs/tools/convoy-cli.md

 ---
-title: Convoy CLI
+title: Client CLI
-description: 'Convoy CLI tool'
+description: 'Client CLI tool'
 id: convoy-cli
 order: 1
 ---

-# Convoy Client CLI
+# Client CLI

-The Convoy Client CLI provides functionality that hooks into the server side event streaming for easy webhook debugging on your local machine.
+The Client CLI provides functionality that hooks into the server side event streaming for easy webhook debugging on your local machine.

-## Installing the Convoy CLI
+## Installing the Client CLI

-The Convoy Client CLI can be installed directly from your package manager or by building from the GitHub source:
+The Client CLI can be installed directly from your package manager or by building from the GitHub source:

 <client-cli-tab></client-cli-tab>